TR Post-secondary Programs in Ontario

 Please click on the individual schools for more details about admission requirements, curriculum details, practical experience, articulation agreements etc.

-Brock University – Full-time and part-time: both range from 16 months-4yr
+Brock University – Full-time and part-time: both range from 16 months to four years

 Seneca College – Full-time: four-year, Fast-track: three-year

-University of Waterloo – Full-time: 4yr traditional program (regular) or 5yr co-op program
+University of Waterloo – Full-time: four-year traditional program (regular) or five-year co-op program

 Ontario College TR Graduate Certificate Programs (One-year certificate)

 TR Graduate Certificate Programs are available at the schools listed below.
 To be eligible for the one-year certificate, applicants must have obtained a related post-secondary degree or diploma.
 Please click on the individual schools to determine the specific entrance requirements, curriculum details, practical experience, articulation agreements etc.

 Recreation Therapy Diplomas (Two-year diploma)

-There are a number of TR/RT diploma programs available in Ontario that several offer a one-year option for students who have obtained a related post-secondary degree or diploma.
+There are a number of TR/RT diploma programs available in Ontario that offer a one-year option for students who have obtained a related post-secondary degree or diploma.
 Please click on the individual schools to determine the specific entrance requirements, curriculum details, practical experience, articulation agreements etc.

-Canadore College – Fast Track Diploma (1 year) also available
+Canadore College – Fast Track Diploma (one-year) also available

 Confederation College – Accelerated program also available

 Lambton College – Accelerated program also available

-Mohawk College – Intensive Diploma (1 year) also available
+Mohawk College – Intensive Diploma (one-year) also available